-Shopping has always been an outlet for me, but as I’ve gotten older (and more cognizant of my finances,) my go-to hobby seems to be at odds with being financially responsible.
+There’s no better way to de-stress than to shop, but sometimes you can lose track of how much you’re spending.
+A new pair of shoes can always make my day, but as I’ve gotten older (and more cognizant of my finances,) my go-to hobby seems to be at odds with my financial responsibilities.

 But there is a middle ground, a way to satisfy my shopping itch and not wreak havoc on my budget in the process — discount shopping.
 Here’s my roundup of the 10 best discount stores — for both clothing and housewares — plus how to shop the stores to get the best deals.